Antony Valentini: Background and implications

 Valentini has been described as an "ardent admirer of de Broglie".
 He noted that "de Broglie (rather like Maxwell) emphasized an underlying 'mechanical' picture: particles were assumed to be singularities of physical waves in space".
 He emphasized that de Broglie, with the assistance of Erwin Schrödinger, had constructed pilot wave theory, but later abandoned it in favor of quantum formalism.

 Valentini's derivation of the quantum equilibrium hypothesis was criticized by Detlef Dürr and co-workers in 1992, and the derivation of the quantum equilibrium hypothesis has remained a topic of active investigation.

 "Signal nonlocality", which is forbidden in orthodox quantum theory, would allow nonlocal quantum entanglement to be used as a stand-alone communication channel without the need of a classical light-speed limited retarded signal to unlock the entangled message from the sender to the receiver.
 This would possibly make the string theory landscape Popper falsifiable.

+Personal life

+Antony Valentini is married to art historian Vivien Bird and has a stepdaughter, Sophie.
+They live in London.